airbytehq/terraform-provider-airbyte/docs/resources/source_linkedin_ads.md

 Required:

 - `name` (String) The name for the custom report.
-- `pivot_by` (String) must be one of ["COMPANY", "ACCOUNT", "SHARE", "CAMPAIGN", "CREATIVE", "CAMPAIGN_GROUP", "CONVERSION", "CONVERSATION_NODE", "CONVERSATION_NODE_OPTION_INDEX", "SERVING_LOCATION", "CARD_INDEX", "MEMBER_COMPANY_SIZE", "MEMBER_INDUSTRY", "MEMBER_SENIORITY", "MEMBER_JOB_TITLE ", "MEMBER_JOB_FUNCTION ", "MEMBER_COUNTRY_V2 ", "MEMBER_REGION_V2", "MEMBER_COMPANY", "PLACEMENT_NAME", "IMPRESSION_DEVICE_TYPE"]
-Choose a category to pivot your analytics report around.
-This selection will organize your data based on the chosen attribute, allowing you to analyze trends and performance from different perspectives.
+- `pivot_by` (String) Choose a category to pivot your analytics report around.
+This selection will organize your data based on the chosen attribute, allowing you to analyze trends and performance from different perspectives. must be one of ["COMPANY", "ACCOUNT", "SHARE", "CAMPAIGN", "CREATIVE", "CAMPAIGN_GROUP", "CONVERSION", "CONVERSATION_NODE", "CONVERSATION_NODE_OPTION_INDEX", "SERVING_LOCATION", "CARD_INDEX", "MEMBER_COMPANY_SIZE", "MEMBER_INDUSTRY", "MEMBER_SENIORITY", "MEMBER_JOB_TITLE", "MEMBER_JOB_FUNCTION", "MEMBER_COUNTRY_V2", "MEMBER_REGION_V2", "MEMBER_COMPANY", "PLACEMENT_NAME", "IMPRESSION_DEVICE_TYPE"]
-- `time_granularity` (String) must be one of ["ALL", "DAILY", "MONTHLY", "YEARLY"] Choose how to group the data in your report by time.
-The options are:<br>- 'ALL': A single result summarizing the entire time range.<br>- 'DAILY': Group results by each day.<br>- 'MONTHLY': Group results by each month.<br>- 'YEARLY': Group results by each year.<br>Selecting a time grouping helps you analyze trends and patterns over different time periods.
+- `time_granularity` (String) Choose how to group the data in your report by time.
+The options are:<br>- 'ALL': A single result summarizing the entire time range.<br>- 'DAILY': Group results by each day.<br>- 'MONTHLY': Group results by each month.<br>- 'YEARLY': Group results by each year.<br>Selecting a time grouping helps you analyze trends and patterns over different time periods. must be one of ["ALL", "DAILY", "MONTHLY", "YEARLY"]

 <a id="nestedatt--configuration--credentials"></a>